The Battle of the Saline River

 The actual site of the battle had never been determined.
 C2T Ranch is excited to announce that the location has been identified and certified by archeologists from the Kansas Historical Society.
 This information was confirmed by KHS archeologist Nikki Klarmann during a tour of the site in May 2021.

-Ranch historian and battle site archivist Michael Cox, along with members of his crew Ryan Ruth and Josh Balman, have discovered and identified more than 100 period artifacts spread out across over 40 acres.
+Ranch historian and battle site archivist Michael Cox, along with members of his crew Ryan Ruth, Josh Balman, and Jared Normandin, have discovered and identified more than 100 period artifacts spread out across over 40 acres.

 During this battle, six Native Americans and one trooper were killed.
 Srgt.
 William Christy of Pennsylvania was shot in the head and killed.
 He was the first casualty from the Buffalo Soldier troops.
 Mike Cox, who has spent four years combing the area with a metal detector, believes he has found the saber handle that belonged to Christy when he fell.